-The University-Model® combines the best attributes of traditional schooling with the best attributes of homeschooling and integrates them into one model.
+The Hybrid Model combines the best attributes of traditional schooling with the best attributes of homeschooling and integrates them into one model.
 The result is quality, cost-effective, college-preparatory education that gives parents more time for imparting their own faith and values to their children.
 In partnership with one another, parents and the school work together toward a mutual goal: to produce wholesome, competent, and virtuous followers of Christ who will change the world in their generation.

 King's Light Christian Academy is dedicated to partnering with parents to encourage their children in their faith walk and raise up future disciples for Christ.
-We endeavor to operate with excellence, that brings glory to our Heavenly Father and makes a kingdom impact in our would.
+We endeavor to operate with excellence, that brings glory to our Heavenly Father and makes a kingdom impact in our world.

 My name is Teresa Murnock.
 I am one of the founders of King's Light Christian Academy.
 I have an AS in Radiologic Sciences.
 I have been a Clinical Instructor at Culpeper Hospital for Radiography students and cross trained into MRI.
 I have a passion for designing and building as well.
 I owned and operated Heavenly Scent Cupcakes and Cakes for 7 years.

 My time beyond my professional work is spent with my two children, my husband, friends and family.
 I enjoy reading, studying, hiking, kayaking, biking, and camping.
 I love the outdoors and taking in the wonder of our Father's creation.

 My passion is for youth and children to know our heavenly Father, Savior and Holy Spirit.
 I have served in children's ministry and youth ministry for 13 years and also served on the church leadership team for 2 years.
 My gifts and talents have been utilized in organizing and running children/youth programs, classes and activities.